NBC Radio Network: Formation of the National Broadcasting Company

 On September 13, 1926, RCA chairman of the board Owen D. Young and president James G. Harbord announced the formation of the National Broadcasting Company, Inc., to begin operations upon RCA's acquisition of WEAF on November 15.
 A widely placed full-page company advertisement stated that: "The purpose of the National Broadcasting Company will be to provide the best program available for broadcasting in the United States. ...
 It is hoped that arrangements may be made so that every event of national importance may be broadcast widely throughout the United States."
 As part of a renegotiation of the cross-licensing agreements, NBC was also permitted to accept advertising.
-The purchase of WEAF and NBC's formation was seen as an achievement for RCA's general manager David Sarnoff, who would later be regarded as the founder of NBC.
+The purchase of WEAF and NBC's formation was seen as an achievement for RCA's general manager David Sarnoff, who was later regarded as the founder of NBC.

 NBC's network operations were officially launched with a gala broadcast beginning at 8 p.m.
 Eastern Time on November 15, 1926.
 In anticipation, one newspaper reported: "The most pretentious broadcasting program ever presented, featuring among other stars of the theatrical, concert and radio field, some of whom have never been heard on the air, will mark the introduction of the National Broadcasting company to the radio public Monday evening", with NBC president Merlin H. Aylesworth characterizing the event as "a four-hour program beginning at 8 p.m., which will live long in their memories as an occasion marking another milestone in the history of radio broadcasting".
 Carl Schlegel of the Metropolitan Opera opened the inaugural broadcast, which also featured Will Rogers and Mary Garden.
-This broadcast, which included a remote link from KYW in Chicago, was coordinated through WEAF, and carried by twenty-two eastern and Midwestern stations, located as far west as WDAF in Kansas City.
+This broadcast, which included a remote link from KYW in Chicago, was coordinated through WEAF, and carried by twenty-two eastern and Midwestern stations, located as far west as WDAF in Kansas City, Missouri.

+Networks

 Red and Blue networks

 Following NBC's formation, RCA inaugurated a second network on January 1, 1927; called "the 'blue' network", it was led by WJZ along with Westinghouse's WBZ, KDKA and KYW; with the WEAF-led chain concurrently named "the 'red' network".
 The debut program, sponsored by the Victor Talking Machine Company, was carried on both chains and subsequently alternated between "red" and "blue" on a weekly basis.

-Legend often suggests the "red" and "blue" names originated from push-pins early engineers used to mark affiliates of WEAF (red pins) and WJZ (blue pins) or even from the color of the wires used for switchboards.
-A likely explanation suggests the names were derived from circuit maps drafted in colored pencil by Bell System engineers, which carried over as these circuits began to be used exclusively for radio, thus the former "WEAF chain"—mapped out in red—became "the 'red' network".
-The names were not commonplace as newspapers would also refer to "NBC-WEAF" or "NBC-WJZ"; NBC made "NBC Red" and "NBC Blue" official network designations by 1936.
+WEAF historian William Peck Banning suggested the "red" and "blue" names originated from circuit maps drafted in colored pencil by Bell System engineers, which carried over as these circuits began to be used exclusively for radio, thus the former "WEAF chain"—mapped out in red—became "the 'red' network".
+RCA's Radio Age magazine outlined a similar reason in 1942, four years before Banning's book was published.
+Other possible explanations for the names included push-pins engineers used to mark affiliates of WEAF (red pins) and WJZ (blue pins), the colors of wires used for switchboards, or from jack panel connections.
+The names were not commonplace as newspapers also referred to "NBC-WEAF" or "NBC-WJZ"; NBC made "NBC Red" and "NBC Blue" official network designations by 1936.